I don’t claim to have visions, but I’m a

 the morning many years ago.

-Tears of release flooded my aching heart as I remembered the love poured out
+Tears of release flooded my heart as I remembered the love poured out on

 Once again I heard the words, “Your guilt and shame were nailed to the cross.”

-Then something like a symphony of beautiful music began flooding my heart
+Then something like a symphony of beautiful music flooded my heart and

 The following Sunday morning I was amazed when I heard the same words